 top of page

-The Rainbow Jacket Project began as a project by two high school students in Evansville, IN.
-Classmates Nic and Emme noticed many trans individuals struggling to purchase clothing that reflects who they are.
-The pair decided to take action, founding an organization to address this need.
-Nic and Emme assembled a team of peers to help bring their vision to life.
-After months of work and generous aid from the community, TRJP opened its doors in February of 2019.
+The Rainbow Jacket Project (TRJP) began as an idea by two high school students in Evansville, IN.
+Classmates Nic and Emme noticed many transgender individuals struggling to purchase clothing that reflects who they are.
+The pair envisioned a clothing bank that doubled as a LGBTQ+ safe space.
+To bring this idea to life, Nic and Emme assembled a team of peers and sought donations from the community.
+After months of work, TRJP opened its doors in February of 2019, in a space graciously provided by St. Paul's Episcopal Church.
+The organization later grew into an official 501(c)(3) non-profit.

 20190310_162918.jpg